 You can filter by:

-Attendance date.
-Search for customers based on when they attended an event.
+Attendance date - Search for customers based on when they attended an event.

-Booking date.
-Search for customers based on when they booked an event.
+Booking date - Search for customers based on when they booked an event.

-Email status.
-Gives you options to search by whether an email exists for a customer, and whether it's valid.
+Email status - Gives you options to search by whether an email exists for a customer and whether it's valid.

 Once you've run a search, you can order your results using the following options:

-By when the customer was first seen on your account
+First seen - When the customer was first seen on your account

-By total lifetime spend on bookings
+Amount spent - Total lifetime spend on bookings

 Useful reports to run